Ecdysiasttt/com3504-intelligent-web-assignment-bsc27/README.md

 <p><b>Team Bc27</b></p>

 ## Brief Description of the Project:
-<p>Welcome to PLANTPEDIA!
-This is a progressive web application for plant recognition. </p>
+<br>Welcome to PLANTPEDIA!
+This is a progressive web application for plant recognition. </br>
 <br>Developed as a COM3504 Project, we aim to provide a convenient tool for users to record the details of the plants they have seen in an organised way, and also to look up details of plants more easily.</br>
 <p>We also want to build up a community for plant lovers by allowing convenient interactions between plant viewers by chats and comments.</p>